 This was probably over ambitious, especially for an insomniac alcoholic addict, a man with more syndromes and personality disorders than Heinz has varieties, after completing a particularly painful divorce, if you can complete a divorce.
 ‘Marriages may end, divorces last forever.’

 ps My favourite Mailer was Tough Guys Don’t Dance, something he wrote quickly to pay his enormous alimony bill.
-I’m working on the sequel: Short Jews Can’t Fight.
+Maybe he should have written a sequel: Short Jews Can’t Fight.